Faculty Development Workshop

 - What?: A workshop including best practices, case studies, demonstrations, curriculum tools, checklists, peer sharing, and critical discussion.

 - Where?: The Workshop takes place in Brunca, Costa Rica, located in southeastern Costa Rica.
 Participants can fly into San Jose, Costa.
-Rica and either take a bus or in-country flight to Brunca.
+Rica and we provide transportation to the workshop location.

 - Why?: Experiential learning is seen to be an important component of undergraduate Public Health and Global Health education programs.
 Institutions are often challenged with limited bandwidth, expertise, or partnerships to meet student demand.
 This Workshop allows faculty and administrators to develop experiential learning components to on-campus programs, with a focus on international and global community-based education.